aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 3.	**Data Exploration**: To understand the structure of the 29 tables across both databases, I used the DESCRIBE function.
 This helped me get a clear view of the table schemas.
 I also employed the SELECT * FROM function to explore the data within these tables.

 4.	**Data Selection for Analysis**: Since my analysis focused on daily activities, I decided to work exclusively with the data from fitbit_dataset_2.
 From this dataset, I selected the following tables for my analysis:
-a.  dailyactivity_merged.csv
+  4.1.  dailyactivity_merged.csv
-b.  heartrate_seconds_merged.csv
+  4.2.  heartrate_seconds_merged.csv
-c.  sleepday_merged.csv
+  4.3.  sleepday_merged.csv
-d.  weightloginfo_merged.csv
+  4.4.  weightloginfo_merged.csv

 This structured approach allowed me to effectively manage and analyze the Fitbit data, focusing on the insights that matter most.